 WESTERN FIRMS IN ASIA

-Many Western medical device companies are expanding their cancer treatment products into the Asian market, as the demand for quality cancer treatments rises.
+Many Western medical device companies are expanding their cancer treatment products into the Asian medical device market, as the demand for quality cancer treatments rises.

 GE Healthcare, for example, in 2011 began a partnership with Beijing-based Concord Medical Services Holdings Ltd. The Chinese company already had a network of diagnostic imaging and radiation therapy centers throughout China.
 In addition, Concord Medical Services also last year opened a research and development facility in Chengdu for X-ray technology.